 staying in the closet

-living the consequences of one's actions
+living with the consequences of one's actions

 As the narrative progresses, a beautiful love story unfolds between A and Rhiannon.
 The two teenagers are trying to make their relationship work despite the challenges they have to face throughout A's journey in the body of a different boy or girl without knowing what the future holds the next day.